What is Gluconeogenesis ?

 To maximise glycogen synthesis it is crucial to consume carbohydrates or proteins immediately post exercise.
 Adding protein improves the glycogen synthesis process by reducing the frequency of supplementation.
 This in turn promotes protein synthesis and reduces degradation of protein, thus adding the benefit of stimulating muscle tissue and repair.

-Moreover, there is scientific research backed up with evidence that suggests consumption of protein supplement post exercise has a more positive influence on exercise performance.
+Moreover, there is scientific research backed up with evidence that suggests consumption of protein supplements post-exercise has a more positive influence on exercise performance.

 6) Eat sufficient proteins